PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 ## Asymmetric encryption and authentication
 <chapterId>2f6f0f03-3c3d-5025-90f0-5211139bc0cc</chapterId>

-An overview of asymmetric encryption with the help of Bob and Alice is provided in *Figure 1*.
+An overview of **asymmetric encryption** with the help of Bob and Alice is provided in *Figure 1*.

-Alice first creates a pair of keys, consisting of one public key (K<sub>P</sub>) and one private key (K<sub>S</sub>), where the “P” in K<sub>P</sub> stands for “public” and the “S” in K<sub>S</sub> for “secret”.
-She, then, distributes this public key freely to others.
+Alice first creates a pair of keys, consisting of one public key ($K_P$) and one private key ($K_S$), where the “P” in $K_P$ stands for “public” and the “S” in $K_S$ for “secret”.
+She then distributes this public key freely to others.
 We will return to the details of this distribution process a little later.
-But for now assume that anyone, including Bob, can securely obtain Alice’s public key K<sub>P</sub>.
+But for now, assume that anyone, including Bob, can securely obtain Alice’s public key $K_P$.

-At some later point, Bob wants to write a message M to Alice.
-As it includes sensitive information, however, he wants the contents to remain secret for everyone but Alice.
-So, Bob first encrypts his message M using K<sub>P</sub>.
-He then sends the resulting ciphertext C to Alice, who decrypts C with K<sub>S</sub> to produce the original message M.
+At some later point, Bob wants to write a message $M$ to Alice.
+As it includes sensitive information, he wants the contents to remain secret for everyone but Alice.
+So, Bob first encrypts his message $M$ using $K_P$.
+He then sends the resulting ciphertext $C$ to Alice, who decrypts $C$ with $K_S$ to produce the original message $M$.

 *Figure 1: Asymmetric encryption*

 ![Figure 1: Asymmetric encryption](assets/Figure6-1.webp "Figure 1: Asymmetric encryption")

-Any adversary that listens in on Bob and Alice’s communication can observe C. She also knows K<sub>P</sub> and the encryption algorithm E(·).
-Importantly, however, this information does not allow the attacker to feasibly decrypt the ciphertext C. Decryption specifically requires K<sub>S</sub>, which the attacker does not possess.
+Any adversary that listens in on Bob and Alice’s communication can observe $C$.
+She also knows $K_P$ and the encryption algorithm $E(\cdot)$.
+Importantly, however, this information does not allow the attacker to feasibly decrypt the ciphertext $C$.
+Decryption specifically requires $K_S$, which the attacker does not possess.

 Symmetric encryption schemes generally need to be secure against an attacker that can validly encrypt plaintext messages (known as chosen-ciphertext attack security).
 It is not designed, however, with the explicit purpose of allowing the creation of such valid ciphertexts by an attacker or anyone else.